diegojromerolopez/the-nine-billion-names-of-god/README.md

 # Dependencies
 * [panphon](https://github.com/dmort27/panphon)

+See requirements.txt for more detailed information.

 # License and copyright notice
 This project is a work of art.
 The Arthur C. Clarke estate does not endorse, promote, help or has any relationship with this project.

-This project is a homage to Arthur C. Clarke.
+This project is a homage to Arthur C. Clarke, no copyright infringement is intended.

 **validate_ipa.py** and **ipa_all.csv** files have been
 copied from [panphon](https://github.com/dmort27/panphon)